solo-io/workshops/gloo-edge/federation/README.md

 done
 ```

-Check that you can still access the application on the first Gloo cluster:
+Check that you can still access the application on the first Gloo Edge cluster:

 ```bash
 curl $(glooctl proxy url)/